 Sale contingency

 If you can’t sell your present house, a sale contingency permits you to get out of the deal.
-Assume you’re relocating from New Orleans to Nashville and just want to transfer your possessions once.
-However, in order to obtain the funds necessary to purchase a new home in Tennessee, you must first sell your present home in Louisiana.
+Assume you’re moving from New Orleans to Nashville and just need to transport your belongings once.
+To get the finances needed to purchase a new home in Tennessee, you must first sell your current property in Louisiana.

 You’ll want to include a sale contingency in your Nashville house purchase agreement so you don’t lose your earnest money if your New Orleans home doesn’t sell inside the purchase contract’s time frame.